HakimiX/docker-infrastructure/README.md

 * `/`: the request is routed to the React server.
 * `/api`: the request is routed to the Express server.

-The React server and Express server is "behind" nginx and cannot be accessed unless you go through the nginx server (nginx refers to these as upstream servers).
+The React server and Express server is "behind" the nginx server and cannot be accessed unless you go through the nginx server (nginx refers to these as upstream servers).

 ![](resources/images/nginx-routing.png)